PostHog/posthog.com/contents/handbook/engineering/disruption-messages.md

 * An approx time the event is expected to end (If unknown, provide the time a further update can be expected)
 * The nature of the issue
 * The impact the issue is likely to have on any user
-* A link to a public github issue with more details [Feature TBD]
+* A link to a public github issue with more details in the format `ph-1234`

 ## How to set up a disruption message?